 Group icebreakers are important, even in teams that know each other well.
 For more established groups, where people are more familiar with each other, it’s always good to dedicate a day, or an afternoon for “show and tell”.
 Each team member gets the chance (not all at once of course) to showcase something – an object or a topic that they are interested in.
 Meeting ice breakers like show and tell should be a mandatory occasion, a part of the group routine, with a Q&A section at the end.
 Everyone has something they dedicate a little bit more time and attention to, but you always hear about this from the more extroverted people.
 This habit gives less exhibitionist characters a chance to show this side.
 It is also a great practice to hone presentation skills and handle the attention & tricky questions.
 Providing a mentor to look through their presentation and help prepare their speech is also beneficial and can ease nerves.

-Using ice breakers for meetings is an effective facilitator’s secret weapon.
+Using ice breakers for meetings is a secret weapon for anyone interesting in effective facilitation.
 An ice breaker at the start of a meeting is a great way to break monotony, motivate attendee and generally loosen people up.
 It energises everyone, helping them ‘arrive’ mentally and leave behind whatever task or thought they were previously working on.
 They can also help clarify the objectives of the meeting.
 Here are some meeting ice breakers to help ensure your next team meeting is a success!

 Pick a phrase that is central to the topic why you’ve gathered and have everyone write down or say a word that comes to their mind in relation to it.
 If you’re leading a meeting about planning an upcoming project, ask participants to share one word that they think describes the goal or the processes that are needed.
 Once everyone has shared their phrases, discuss the results.
 This ice breaker helps explore different viewpoints about a common challenge, before starting the meeting.